freekdh/GeneticRescue/README.md

 # Introgressive Hybridization

-Populations exposed to extreme climate change can become maladapted to the new environment leading to (exponential) population decay, inevitably leading to their extinction.
+Populations exposed to extreme climatic change can become maladapted to their environment which, without evolution, inevitably leads to their extinction.
 Introgressive hybridization (IH) opens up the possibility to rescue a maladapted population by introducing new (and adapted) genetic variants.
 However, introgression can simultaneously swamp the population's unique characteristics.
-We explore, using various mathematical techniques, the scenario where a wildtype population has undergone a severe environmental change affecting the fitness of a single locus.
+We explore, using various mathematical techniques, the scenario where a wildtype population has undergone a severe environmental change affecting individaul fitness underlaying a single locus.
 A given number of rescue types are introduced and will 'deterministically' rescue the wildtype population.
+We try to answer the question:

+* What is the probability of rescue
-We try to answer the question: "What happens to the genetic purety of the wildtype population as it's being rescued by introgression?"
+* What happens to the genetic purety of the wildtype population as it's being rescued by introgression?

 ## Getting Started